Pothy

 Pothy is a small town near Thalayolaparambu, Kottayam district in Kerala, India.
 It is 2 km from Thalayolaparambu, 10 km from Vaikom, and 35 km from Ernakulam and Kottayam.
-Kottayam-Eranakulam railway line is passes through Pothy.
+The Kottayam-Eranakulam railway line passes through Pothy.
 Mercy Hospital, St. Michael's Church, Little Flower UP and Holy Family LP school, Devaswom Board college, a Maha Vishnu temple, Pattupurackal Devi Temple, and Thrikkarayikkulam Mahadeva Temple are in Pothy.

 Sevagram, a rehabilitation centre for orphan children, is also in Pothy.

 The population in the 1981 census totalled 3,055 persons living in Pothy (spelled Pothi in the census).